Jedrek1996/Stocker/README.md

+# Live Demo

+You can view a live demo of the application [here](https://stocker-alpha.vercel.app).

 # Stocker💹

 Stocker is an all-in-one platform designed to help users track their stock investments in real time.
 This work-in-progress project offers a comprehensive suite of features, including profit/loss analysis, currency conversion, and personalized suggestions.
 Whether you're a seasoned investor or just starting, Stocker provides the tools you need to manage and optimize your portfolio.